 Day 4: Algarve’s Iconic Coastline

-Join a boat tour from the Lagos Marina to see the stunning grottos and rock formations of Ponta da Piedade.
-For Benagil Cave, book a kayak or stand-up paddleboard tour from Benagil Beach, as most boat tours no longer allow access inside the cave.
-Hike portions of the Seven Hanging Valleys Trail near Praia da Marinha for breathtaking views.
+Book a boat tour out of the Lagos Marina to navigate the insane rock formations and grottos at Ponta da Piedade.
+If you want to see the famous Benagil Cave, rent a kayak or stand-up paddleboard from the nearby beach, because standard boat tours are no longer allowed inside.
+Finish the day hiking the cliffs on the Seven Hanging Valleys Trail near Praia da Marinha.

 Day 5: The Journey to Porto

-• Flight: The fastest option is flying from Faro (FAO) to Porto (OPO), saving several hours despite airport transit time.
+- Flight: The fastest technical option is flying out of Faro (FAO) up to Porto (OPO), which saves hours even factoring in airport security lines.

 Days 6-7: Porto Highlights